-Tipranavir is always used with the anti-HIV medicine ritonavir (brand name: Norvir) and at least two other anti-HIV medicines.
+Tipranavir is always used with the HIV medicine ritonavir (brand name: Norvir) and at least two other HIV medicines.
 Take tipranavir and ritonavir at the same time.
 If you are taking tipranavir with ritonavir capsules or oral solution, the medicines can be taken with or without meals.
 If you are taking tipranavir with ritonavir tablets, the medicines must be taken only with meals.

-If you are taking the oral solution of tipranavir, which contains vitamin E, you should not take additional vitamin E other that contained in a standard multivitamin.
+The oral solution of tipranavir contains vitamin E. If you are taking the oral solution, don’t take additional vitamin E other than that contained in a standard multivitamin.

-If you take too much tipranavir, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room right away.
+If you take too much tipranavir, contact your health care provider or local poison control center (1-800-222-1222) right away or go to the nearest hospital emergency room.

 What should I do if I forget a dose?

-Take the missed dose, together with ritonavir, as soon as you remember it.
+Take the missed dose of tipranavir, together with ritonavir, as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

 What side effects can tipranavir cause?